 “When you have one price for everything, people are looking to build their best value,” Rapp explains.
 Expect more guests to choose the expensive items, and look for ways to demonstrate the value of what guests are enjoying across the entire menu (see tips on that below).

 Set menus can give your restaurant a sense of control while also maintaining the essence of your restaurant.
-Knowing how many guests have chosen your experience prior to service allows you to better forecast and stay on budget.
+Knowing how many guests have chosen your experience prior to service allows you to better forecast, stay on budget, and create more ideas for restaurant events.

 Lucille Restaurant at Drury Lane is one example of a restaurant who has benefited from being able to plan ahead with set menus for their popular jazz brunch.

 “It’s really important for us to ensure the revenue is coming in and that we are not overproducing, that we’re not overstaffing, and we are on target with our budgets,” says Alex Rudolf, food and beverage director at Lucille Restaurant at Drury Lane.

 A set menu includes more space to explain the dishes and what makes them unique, which helps justify the price.
 “I ask restaurant clients to tell the stories behind the items—the more you tell, the more value you’re giving to an item,” says Rapp.